atalantus/Algorithms-and-Data-Structures-Archive/02 - Graphs/02.06 - Dijkstra's Algorithm/README.md

 # 02.06 - Dijkstra's Algorithm
-Finds the Single Source Shortest Path (SSSP) between two nodes on any graph with non-negative edge weights.
+Finds the Single Source Shortest Path (SSSP) from one node to all other nodes on any graph with non-negative edge weights.

 ## Time Complexity
 Time Complexity: `O(|E| + |V| log |V|)`

 ## Algorithm
+Iteratively explore the node with the current minimal distance to the source node updating it's successors distances if the distance through this node is smaller than the already found distance.

 ```c++
 void dijkstra(int n, int s, vector<vector<pair<int, int>>> adj_list)
 {